 3. Tie Your Action to a Transaction Updated Business Rule

-Lastly, attach this Action to a Transaction Updated Business Rule so it will run whenever the parent transaction is updated.
+Lastly, attach this Action to a Transaction Updated Business Rule to run whenever the parent transaction is updated.

 Note: See our Creating a Business Rule tutorial for more help with Business Rules.